ibm-cloud-docs/Registry/registry_overview.md

 ### Docker V2 container images
 {: #overview_elements_dockerv2_images}

-A container image that is compliant with the [Image Manifest Version 2, Schema 2](https://distribution.github.io/distribution/spec/manifest-v2-2/){: external} specification.
+A container image that is compliant with the [Image Manifest Version 2, schema 2](https://distribution.github.io/distribution/spec/manifest-v2-2/){: external} specification.

 The media type for Docker Image Manifest V2, schema 2 is `application/vnd.docker.distribution.manifest.v2+json` and the media type for the manifest list is `application/vnd.docker.distribution.manifest.list.v2+json`.
 A Docker V2 container image is a type of OCI container image.
 For more information about support for Docker, see [Docker](/docs/Registry?topic=Registry-registry_overview#docker).